WilliamBMitchell/ctf/2021 Cyber-Fasttrack Spring/Binary/BM03/README.md

 ## Solution

-When I first rang the `flag` program it was apparent that the program printed the flag, however there was a catch, only part of the flag was printed.
+When I first ran the `flag` program it was apparent that the program printed the flag, however there was a catch: only part of the flag was printed.

 ```console
 root@osboxes:~/Downloads/bm03# ./flag